 As Table 5 illustrates all variables are found to be robust with regard to the stepwise exclusion of regions and products.
-The point estimates are highly significant, at the 1% significance level and economically meaningful.42
+The point estimates are highly significant, at the 1% significance level and economically meaningful.

-5.1.1 An alternative specification
+5.1 An Alternative Specification

 In order to further test the robustness of our findings we proceed with an alternative estimation specification.
-To wit, we investigate whether our findings are affected by our assumption that, on average, there are no quality differences with regard to 'other brands' between various locations.
+Specifically, we investigate whether our findings are affected by our assumption that, on average, there are no quality differences with regard to 'other brands' between various locations.
 We restrict thus our sample to include only the unit prices of the two largest brands in each product group and location in terms of quantity shares.
 Equation (1) becomes thus: